-A Noise Study Report (NSR) was prepared for this project where a total of forty-seven (47) noise receptor points located within two Common Noise Environments (CNE) were evaluated.
+A Noise Study Report (NSR) was prepared for this project where a total of one hundred thirty (130) noise receptor points located within three Common Noise Environments (CNE) were evaluated.
 A CNE is comprised of a group of receptors within the same activity category that are exposed to similar noise sources and levels, traffic volumes, traffic mix, speed, and topographic features.
-Forty six of the 47 receptors were residences in The Slade at Channelside apartment complex (activity category B2 - residential, an eight-story building) and one at the Carlton Academy Day School (activity category C2 - school).
+Forty-six (46) of the receptors were residences in The Slade at Channelside apartment complex (activity category B2), eighty-three (83) were residences in the 101 Meridian Apartments (activity category B2), and one at the Carlton Academy Day School (activity category C2 - school).

-The results of the analysis indicate that exterior traffic noise levels for the future year (2046) build alternative are not predicted to approach, meet, or exceed Noise Abatement Criteria (NAC) levels at the Carlton Academy Day School, but levels are predicted to approach, meet, or exceed the NAC at forty two (42) of the Slade at Channelside residences, with the maximum increase in traffic noise with the build alternative when compared to existing levels among all receptors being 5.9 decibels on the "A" - weighted scale (dB(A))-an increase that is not considered to be substantial.
+The results of the analysis indicate that exterior traffic noise levels for the future year (2046) build alternative are not predicted to approach, meet, or exceed Noise Abatement Criteria (NAC) levels at the Carlton Academy Day School, but levels are predicted to approach, meet, or exceed the NAC at one hundred five (105) of the one hundred twenty nine (129) evaluated residences, with the maximum increase in traffic noise with the build alternative when compared to existing levels among all receptors being 6.0 decibels on the "A" - weighted scale (dB(A)) - an increase that is not considered to be substantial.
 Predicted levels with the Build Alternative are essentially the same as the levels predicted for the No-build Alternative.
-Differences are a result of a forecast change in the directional distribution of motor vehicles on North Meridian Avenue during the peak hour with the proposed improvements.
+Differences are a result of a forecast change in the directional distribution of motor vehicles on Meridian Avenue during the peak hour with the proposed improvements.

-The Federal Highway Administration's (FHWA) Traffic Noise Model (TNM) was used to evaluate the ability of a noise barrier to reduce traffic noise levels for the 42 impacted receptors within the Slade at Channelside Apartments.
-The residences are located on the east side of North Meridian Avenue between Washington Street and Kennedy Boulevard.
+The Federal Highway Administration's (FHWA) Traffic Noise Model (TNM) was used to evaluate the ability of a noise barrier to reduce traffic noise levels for the 105 impacted receptors within the Slade at Channelside Apartments and 101 North Meridian Apartments.
+The residences are located on the east side of Meridian Avenue between Whiting Street and Kennedy Boulevard.
 The results of the evaluation indicate that, although acoustically feasible, a shoulder barrier would not reduce predicted traffic noise such that the noise reduction design goal (NRDG) would be achieved at any of the benefited residences.
-As such, a noise barrier is not considered a reasonable noise abatement measure for the impacted residences at The Slade at Channelside Apartments.
+As such, a noise barrier is not considered a reasonable noise abatement measure for the impacted residences at the two apartment complexes.

-Highway noise will be reassessed during the project's design phase to confirm if any new noise sensitive receptors received construction permits prior to the Date of Public Knowledge, which is the date the SEIR was approved.
+Highway noise will be reassessed during the project's design phase to confirm if any new noise sensitive receptors received construction permits prior to the Date of Public Knowledge, which is the date this PEIR was approved.